Troubleshoot Connection Issues¶

 maxPoolSizeconnection string option to limit the number of connections in the connection pool.

-For more details on fixing this issue, see Connection Alerts.
+To learn how to fix this issue, see Connection Alerts.

 Attempting to connect to a cluster from behind a firewall¶